ansell/jdefaultdict/README.md

 JDefaultDict
 ============

-A Java-8 version of the Python defaultdict pattern.
+A Java-8 version of the Python defaultdict pattern that lazily creates entries in a map when they are needed.

 JDefaultDict redirects the ConcurrentMap.get(key) method to the ConcurrentMap.computeIfAbsent(key, mappingFunction) method, using the mapping function provided to the JDefaultDict constructor.